Ionic 4/Angular Tutorial for Beginners: Learn Ionic Properly To Build Native and Progressive Web Apps [Study Guide v0.1]

 Ionic is based on Cordova which means all interfacing with underlying device system features is done with Cordova.
 In fact the pure Ionic library is just a mobile User Interface library that offers developers common UI controls and patterns which have two main goals:

-You can build your mobile app without being a mobile interfaces designer or a CSS guru.
+You can build your mobile application without being a mobile UI designer or a CSS guru.

-You can build your mobile app without worrying about best practices and performance issues.
+You can build your mobile application without worrying about best practices and performance issues.

 Ionic has two major versions which are both based on Cordova for low level features but uses different stack on top level.

 Ionic 2/3 is the second major version which is based on Angular 2/4/5, a completely rewritten from scratch framework based mainly on TypeScript, with better performance and more features than AngularJS.

 So now that you have a basic understanding of Ionic and hybrid mobile development.
 Let's learn about the first steps to get started.

 Before you can build mobile apps with Ionic, you need to have a development environment with Node.js and NPM installed.